 After the U.S. withdrew from Iraq in December 2011, AAH announced its intention to lay down its weapons and enter Iraqi politics.
 The group opened a number of political offices and religious schools and offered social services to widows and orphans, emulating the “Hezbollah model” as a means of disseminating Iran’s revolutionary ideology.
 The group has not fulfilled its pledge to disband its armed militia, and today forms one of the pro-Iranian pillars of support within the PMF.
 AAH recruitment focuses on two strategies: traditional propaganda efforts to raise the group’s profile, and a comprehensive religious system aimed to indoctrinate and recruit members.
 AAH has also emulated groups like ISIS by using social media to expand recruitment throughout the Middle East, South Asia, and the West.

 Kata’ib Hezbollah (KH) is an Iranian-sponsored, anti-American Shiite militia operating in Iraq with ancillary operations in Syria.
 Like AAH, Kata’ib Hezbollah is a splinter group of Muqtada al- Sadr’s Jaish al-Mahdi, which was created by Iran’s Quds Force in 2007 and is considered by the U.S. to be “a direct action arm” of the IRGC.
 KH has a reputation as a secretive and highly skilled militia that is entrusted with Iran’s most sensitive weaponry.
 In contrast to AAH, Kata’ib Hezbollah is focused exclusively on militant, rather than political or social, activities.
-Little is known about the group’s structure, but its leader, Abu Mahdi al-Mohandes, serves as Iraq’s deputy national security advisor and as the deputy commander of the PMF.
+Little is known about the group’s structure, but its former leader, Abu Mahdi al-Mohandes, served as Iraq’s deputy national security advisor and as the deputy commander of the PMF.
+He was killed, along with former Quds Force commander Qassem Soleimani, in the January 2020 U.S. drone strike at Baghdad International Airport.

 KH’s loyalty to Iran is key to the group’s ideology.
 A RAND Corporation report claims that “Kata’ib Hezbollah, like Lebanese Hezbollah, is used as a tool to ‘export the Islamic revolution’ as practiced in Tehran.”
 KH openly accepts Iran’s vision of velayat-e faqih (Guardianship of the Jurists), a strain of political theology that entrusts Iran’s Supreme Leader with unique authority in the Shiite faith.
 Members of KH swear an oath of loyalty to Iran’s Supreme Leader, Ayatollah Ali Khamenei, and accept him as their own spiritual leader.